Hairy Bikers Chicken Cobbler Recipe

 • 125ml whole milk, plus extra for brushing

-1. Prepare the potatoes for the topping: Peel and chop the potatoes.
-Place them in a saucepan, cover with cold water, and bring to a boil.
-Simmer for about 15 minutes, or until very tender.
-Drain the potatoes, mash them until smooth, and set aside to cool.
-You will need 250g of the cooled mash for the cobbler.
+1. Prepare the potatoes for the topping: Peel and chop the potatoes, place in a saucepan, and cover with cold water.
+Bring to the boil and simmer for about 15 minutes until very tender.
+Drain, mash until smooth, and set aside to cool completely before using 250g for the cobbler.

 2. Brown the chicken and bacon: Preheat the oven to 200°C (180°C Fan/Gas 6).
-Season the chicken pieces with salt and pepper and dust lightly with flour.
-Heat the oil in a large flameproof casserole dish over medium-high heat.
-Brown the chicken in batches until golden, then transfer to a plate.
-Add the bacon to the same pan and fry until crisp.
+Season the chicken with salt and pepper, then heat the oil in a large flameproof casserole dish and brown in batches until golden.
+Transfer to a plate, then fry the bacon strips in the same pan until crisp.

 3. Sauté the vegetables: Add the onions and celery to the pan with the bacon fat and cook for 4–5 minutes until softened.
 Add the mushrooms and cook for one more minute.

-5. Make the cobbler dough: While the casserole is cooking, make the topping.
-In a large bowl, rub the cold butter into the flour and salt using your fingertips until the mixture resembles breadcrumbs.
+5. Make the cobbler dough: While the casserole cooks, rub the cold butter into the flour and salt until the mixture resembles breadcrumbs.
 Add the 250g of cooled mashed potato and rub it in.
 Stir in the milk and mix until a soft dough forms.

 6. Shape the cobbles: Turn the dough out onto a lightly floured surface.
 Roll the dough into a thick log, about 24cm long.
 Cut the log into 12 even rounds, each about 2cm thick.

-7. Top and bake: Take the casserole out of the oven.
-Mix the cornflour with 2 tablespoons of cold water and stir it into the casserole to thicken the sauce.
-Stir in the sliced leeks.
-Arrange the potato cobbles on top of the casserole, slightly overlapping them.
-Brush the cobbles with a little milk and season with salt and pepper.
-Return the dish to the oven, uncovered, for another 30 minutes, or until the topping is risen, fluffy, and golden brown.
-Serve immediately.
+7. Top and bake: Remove the casserole from the oven, stir in the cornflour mixed with 2 tablespoons of cold water, and add the sliced leeks.
+Arrange the potato cobbles on top, slightly overlapping, brush with milk, and season with salt and pepper.
+Return to the oven uncovered for 30 minutes until golden and risen, then serve straight away.

 Hairy Bikers Chicken Cobbler Recipe